Complaints dashboard FAQ

 How complete is the data?

 The dashboard displays complaint information from banks who have supplied data.
 Banks are at different stages of data collection with some banks still developing their systems to meet the dashboard requirements.
-This means some information, like who complains, may be incomplete.
+This means some information, like customer satisfaction, may be incomplete.
 Please treat this information as indicative only.

 We continue to work with banks to improve the complaint information they collect.

 The number of complaints seems very high, are banks providing a bad service?

 Banks deal with hundreds of thousands of customers and process millions of transactions each day, and so it is inevitable that sometimes things will go wrong.
 What matters is how they are put right.
 Banks recognise that complaints are an opportunity to learn and therefore they are taking a more expansive view of complaints.
 High complaint numbers may signal a strong commitment to capturing and learning from complaints, no matter how small.